codeforboston/urban-league-heat-pump-accelerator/frontend/front/docker-builds/README.md

 Open browser with 'localhost:3001' and it should come up.
 Make sure your backend server is up too :)

+###

 Optional: to see if the production build was good you can run 'serve -s build' after the build and take note of the localhost PORT it provides.
 Try it in your browser.

+See whats running in docker with 'docker ps'
+Stop docker container with 'docker stop containername'